Epitome87/Understanding-TypeScript-Journey/README.md

 add(5, 10, 2, 3); // Valid
 ```

 Note in the above example we made use of the `reduce` method.
 It is very useful to know how it works!
 Overall, it returns a value.
-As its first argument, it receives a function, of which itself has 2 paramters (the overall result, and the current value).
+As its first argument, it receives a function, of which itself has 2 parameters (the overall result, and the current value).
 For each item in the array, the function passed into `reduce` will do the logic you specify using the current value and the current result.

 Also note that when we call the `add` method, we do not pass an array of numbers!
 Rather, we are passing a list of individual numbers.
 Though we could pass an array, by using our new-found knowledge of the _spread operator_!: